sana-mirahsani/ApprentissagePython-Tests/Readme.md

         The final similarity score is calculated with the formula: similarity ratio = 2 * (total matching characters) / length of string A + length of string B

+- How and where dataframe traces250102_clean is sorted ?
+    Before the cleaning process, there is another process which is called **process_raw_data** and it gets the data from server in json format and transforms it into a dataframe and then it sorts them in this order : first in order of alphabet of the actor column, second in order of the session.id column in descending order, and third in order of the tempstamp.date column.
+This process produce the data **traces250102_clean** which is the input data of **1.Cleaning_actors.ipynb**.
+This **process_raw_data** is done by Thomas and it is in **cleaning.py** module.

 ​